ba-st/Ansible/docs/WorkerQueue.md

 You just bind the exchange, think of it as a known address where the producer will send messages, to the queue from where the consumer will take out the messages.
 Now with the following collaboration, you'll create a subscription to the queue registering a callback that will open an inspector on each received message by the consumer.

+One important thing to notice is that the declare exchange is of type `direct`.
+This configures the exchange to send messages to the queues whose binding key exactly matches the routing key of the message.

 ````Smalltalk
 channel
 	consumeFrom: result method queue
 	applying: [ :messageReceived | messageReceived inspect ].
 ````

-We encourage you to read the RabbitMQ excelent documentation.
+*Note:* The [official documentation](https://www.rabbitmq.com/documentation.html) is very good and covers each of these topics in great detail.
+We recommend that you read it if you want to have a better understanding.

 ## Spawning consumers

-The last collaboration spawns a ~minion~ consumer by addding to the end of the script:
+You need to add this last collaboration to spawn a ~minion~ consumer to the end of the script:

 ````Smalltalk
 minion := Process